Luxury Vinyl Flooring Guide

 LVP flooring typically consists of four layers:

-1. Wear Layer.
 The top layer of LVP flooring, providing resistance to scratches, stains and wear.
-It's a clear coating that protects the decorative layer beneath.
+It's a clear, durable coating that protects the decorative layer beneath.
 The thickness of the wear layer is typically 12 to 20 mm.

 Highly Durable

 LVP's legendary durability comes from its wear layer.
-This is a transparent coating that sits above and protects the LVP's printed design layer, which gives it its wood, stone or other visual appearance.
-Its primary function is to shield the design layer from scratches, scuffs, stains and fading caused by everyday wear and tear.
+The wear layer sits above the printed design layer, which gives the LVP its wood, stone or other visual appearance.
+The wear layer is transparent, and its primary function is to shield the design layer from scratches, scuffs, stains and fading caused by everyday wear and tear.

 Easy to Clean